-Because of these control deficiencies which we have also determined to be material weaknesses, the Company overstated revenue, cost of sales and inventory related to non-routine, wholesale sale transactions which have resulted in the restatement of the interim financial statements for the three months ended March 31, 2019.
+Because of these control deficiencies which we have also determined to be material weaknesses, the Company overstated revenue, cost of sales and inventory related to non-routine, wholesale sale transactions which have resulted in the restatement of the interim financial statements for the three months ended March 31, 2019 and the six months ended June 30, 2019.

 While the risk assessment deficiency did not directly result in a misstatement to the financial statements, it was a contributing factor in the other material weaknesses described above.
-Because of the segregation of duties and non-routine transaction deficiencies, the Company restated one transaction for the three months ended March 31, 2019 to correct misstatements.
+Because of the segregation of duties and non-routine transaction deficiencies, the Company restated one transaction for the three months ended March 31, 2019 and the six months ended June 30, 2019 to correct misstatements.
 These deficiencies create a reasonable possibility that a material misstatement to the consolidated financial statements will not be prevented or detected on a timely basis.